slightknack/machine-110/README.md

 # machine-110
-The other day, I ran across a generic competition to complete some simple in an as obfuscated manner possible.
+The other day, I ran across a generic code-bowling competition.
+For those who don't know what code-bowling is, it's essentially trying to write programs in a complex and obfuscated manner.
 The specifics of the contests are irrelevant - needless to say, having heard of rule-110-based Turing machines, I though the best route would be to implement one,